Frequently Asked Questions

 When there is a holiday, collections will be delayed 1 day after holiday occurs e.g. if your usual day is Monday and that is a holiday, your trash/recycling day will be Tuesday.
 Friday’s pickup will be on Saturday that week.
 If the holiday falls on a Thursday (e.g. Thanksgiving), only Thursday and Friday’s collections would be affected.

-Residents should place their recycling at the curb no later than 7 am on their recycling collection day.
+Residents should place their recycling at the curb no later than 7 am on their trash collection day.

-- Check to make sure you put your recycling out on the correct day/week.
+- Check to make sure you put your recycling out on the correct day.
 Collection Schedule

 - Was it recyclable?

 - Were your recyclables in recycling bin and separate from your trash?